Roundabouts

 If we want to take the third exit to the right, we check our interior & right mirror, signal to the right and position ourselves to the right.
 We also use this approach routine if we need to take the fourth exit (making a full turn).

-These are the default approach rules when driving towards a roundabout, the exception being if signs or road markings tell us to use a different lane than “normal”.
+These are the default approach rules when driving towards a roundabout, the exception being if signs or road markings tell us to do something other than follow the default rules.

-The signs & road markings below tell us to use the right lane to go straight ahead.
+The signs & road markings tell us to use the left lane to turn left and to use the right lane to go straight ahead or right.

 Another factor that may change our approach lane position is “the 12 o’clock rule”.